jesspeters143/jesspeters143/README.md

 - 👋 Hi, I’m @jesspeters143
-- 👀 I’m interested in web developement
+- 👀 I’m interested in web development
 - 🌱 I’m currently learning JavaScript and Ruby on Rails
 - 💞️ I’m looking to collaborate on beggining level coding
 - 📫 How to reach me: message here